Build a list of companies to find prospects based on specific search criteria, including location, industry, news, and more.

-||Click Build a List in the InsideView Sales.
+|1||Launch InsideView Target||Click Build a List in the InsideView Insights.

-||On the InsideView Target page, enter the search criteria for your company list.
+|2||Enter the company list criteria||On the Build a List page, enter the search criteria for your company list.

-||Search with the Location||
+|3||Search with the Location||

-For example, if you enter 100 to 500 in Number of Employees and 5M to 2.5B in Revenue, the search returns only those companies with 100-500 employees working for them and with revenue that ranges from 5 million to 2.5 billion US dollars.
+For example, if you enter 100 to 500 in the Employees and 5M to 2.5B in Revenue fields, the search returns only those companies with 100-500 employees working for them and with revenue that ranges from 5 million to 2.5 billion US dollars.

 Note: The number of companies available in the InsideView database adjusts automatically based on your search criteria.

-||Select an industry from the Industry drop-down list, then select any applicable sub-industries.
-For example, select Commercial Banking
+|5||Search by Industry type||Select an industry from the Industry drop-down list, then select any applicable sub-industries.

 Note: You can also enter an industry's SIC or NAICS code.
 The InsideView database will allow you to search using either 2007 or 2012 NAICS codes.